Skip to main content

 Publishing

-Plugins are distributed via the arg-sh/libs repository.
+Plugins are distributed as OCI artifacts via the arg-sh/libs repository.
+You can also publish to your own OCI registry.

 1. Fork github.com/arg-sh/libs